 - the nature and sensitivity of the information and the relationship between the parties

-- any service or other agreements18
+- any service or other agreements;35 and

-- any relevant statutory frameworks19
+- any relevant statutory frameworks36.

-Actual or threatened misuse of the information
+Fourth element: Actual or threatened misuse of the information

-The decision maker will need to determine if release under the RTI Act would be inconsistent with the purpose for which it was received.24 This will depend upon the scope of the obligation of confidence.
+The decision maker will need to determine if release under the RTI Act would be inconsistent with the purpose for which it was received.44 This will depend upon the scope of the obligation of confidence.

-An obligation of confidence can be waived by express or implied consent of the confider.25 Agencies may need to consider contacting the confider to determine whether they would object to disclosure of the information.
-This is particularly the case where the information’s age or character would indicate it may have “lost the sensitivity or value to the confider which made it worthy of protection as confidential information in the first place”.26
+An obligation of confidence can be waived by express or implied consent of the confider.45 Agencies may need to consider contacting the confider to determine whether they would object to disclosure of the information.
+This is particularly the case where the information’s age or character would indicate it may have “lost the sensitivity or value to the confider which made it worthy of protection as confidential information in the first place”.46

 Contractual breach of confidence

 It is also necessary to consider if there has been an exchange of consideration between the parties in relation to the contract.
-In the absence of some form of consideration, then a confidentiality clause will not be capable of supporting an obligation of confidence.28
+In the absence of some form of consideration, then a confidentiality clause will not be capable of supporting an obligation of confidence.48

 The confidentiality clause